devonbacon/blog/index.md

 ## Misc.

+Arbitrary thoughts that don't fit into any current category.

 ### [useEffect considered harmful?](./misc/references.md)
 A brief writeup on this common refrain and my thoughts on the true root cause.